olegknyazev/strategic-game/README.md

 ## Running
 1. Get a build from here.
-2. Run Server.exe and any number of Client.exe on a single computer (in any order).
+2. Run ClientGame.Server.exe and any number of Client.exe on a single computer (in any order).

 Both the server and the client are capable to reconnect, so you can close and restart them as you wish.